Originally posted April 4, 2017

-The San Pellegrino green glass water bottle (pictured below) tested positive for 116 ppm Lead (Pb) when tested with a high-precision XRF instrument.
-My readers have a LOT of questions about this bottle when I first posted this information.
-Please read the following questions and answers below, and let me know if you have any additional questions after you read this.
+The San Pellegrino green glass water bottle (pictured below) tested positive for 116 ppm Lead (Pb) when tested with an XRF instrument.
+My readers have asked a LOT of questions about this bottle since I first published this information.
+Please read the following questions and answers section compiled below, and let me know if you have any additional questions after reading.
 Thank you.
+(In response to inquiries from readers, I tested another example from this brand in 2022 and you can read the full test results for that bottle here, at this link.)

 -

-- Answer: I have no idea if this is leaching or not, the testing I do of the object (in this case the bottle) only measures the total Lead content in the glass, not whether or not it is leaching or bioavailable in any way.
+- Answer: I have no idea if this is leaching or not — the testing we do here at Lead Safe Mama, LLC is of the object (in this case the bottle) and only measures the total Lead content in the glass, not whether or not it is leaching or bioavailable in any way.

-- A reader shared a recent study with me that indicated that bottled water kept in a low-level-Lead bottle for 6 months or more might leach Lead (at very trace levels) in to the water contained in the bottle.
-That study is linked below in the comments of this post.
+- A reader shared a recent study with me that indicated that bottled water kept in a low-level-Lead bottle for 6 months or more might leach Lead (at very trace levels) into the water contained in the bottle.
+That study is linked below in the comments of this article.

-- To the “6 months” point: I have no idea how long the water is typically in some of the bottles, and I believe that would be a significant factor in evaluating any potential concern.
-For example what is the timeline from when it is bottled to when it is delivered to store shelves to when it is sold?
+- To the “6 months” point: I have no idea how long the water is typically stored in some of the bottles, and I believe that would be a significant factor in evaluating any potential concern.
+For example, what is the timeline from when it is bottled at the plant, to when it is delivered to store shelves, to when it is sold to the end consumer?
 And how long does a consumer typically keep something like this in their pantry?
-Just one example: I typically store bottled water in my shed can keep in there for months (if it is well hidden from the kids!)
+Just one example: I typically store bottled water in my shed and normally keep it in there for many months (before swapping it out) so we have some on hand in case of an emergency.
+I don’t think this is unusual for a product like this, which most people consider to be “long-term shelf stable.”

-- Additionally the acidity of the water is a factor (including the natural acidity of the water from the source for any brand and any potential variations in acidity that might happen batch-to-batch.)
+- Additionally, the acidity of the water is a factor (including the natural acidity of the water from the source for any brand and any potential variations in acidity that might happen batch-to-batch — or with added flavors or oils — like citrus flavored waters, for example).

-- While not an indicator of whether or not the Lead from the glass is leaching into the contents, I do have access to a lab for testing water, and will test a sample of this water to find out the Lead level.
-I will report those test results here on my blog as soon as I have them.
+- While not an indicator of whether or not the Lead from the glass is leaching into the contents, I do have access to a lab for testing water and will test a sample of this water to find out the Lead level.
+I will report those test results here on my website as soon as I have them.

-- To be clear: my concern for Lead in consumer goods is not limited to just whether or not a product may be directly toxic – or harmful at all – to any individual consumer; the overarching larger issue is whether as a civilization, we can afford to continue supporting the expansion of Lead mining, refining and manufacturing — and in particular, the gratuitous/unnecessary addition of (or trace contamination with) this incredibly potent, highly neurotoxic substance into consumer products [especially in the context of food or beverage containers!].
+- To be clear: Our concern for Lead in consumer goods (here at Lead Safe Mama, LLC) is not limited to just whether or not a product may be directly toxic — or harmful at all — to any individual consumer; the overarching larger issue is whether as a civilization we can afford to continue supporting the expansion of Lead mining, refining, manufacturing, and in particular, the gratuitous/ unnecessary addition of (or trace contamination with) this incredibly potent, highly neurotoxic substance into consumer products (especially in the context of food or beverage containers!).

 -

-- Answer: All of the readings for the testing I do – the readings that are reported here on this blog are in ppm (parts per million) as detected with a high-precision XRF instrument.
+- Answer: All of the readings for the testing we do (the consumer goods readings that we report here on the website) are in ppm (parts per million) as detected with an XRF instrument.
 To learn more about XRF testing, Click HERE.

 - Separately, water toxicity is measured in parts per billion (ppb).